 Every night until April 10, the Banff Gondola, in partnership with the Stoney Nakoda Nation, will transform Sulphur Mountain into an immersive, interactive experience after dark through dynamic lights, projections, original soundscapes, and more.
 Learn more about Nightrise here.

 While there are no set rules in the Canadian Rockies, summer usually peaks in July and August.
 By September, the nights are cooling off, sometimes leaving frost: the magic ingredient that kicks off larch season.
 If you haven’t heard of larch season, it’s a magical but brief window in September through October when the needles of the larch trees turn a golden-yellow before falling off.
 To catch the best of the colours, try one of our favourite larch hikes: Taylor Lake, Sentinel Pass, or Arnica Lake.

 5. It’s the best of both worlds

 The most spectacular part of the quirky, shoulder season weather is that you get to enjoy the best of both worlds.
-In late Spring, you can still ski at Sunshine, as well as taking advantage of early season discounts at the golf courses.
+In late spring, you can still ski at Sunshine, as well as taking advantage of early season discounts at the golf courses.
 Even when there’s snow at the ski resorts in April and well into May, the Bow River is often thawed out enough to enjoy a paddle in your canoe or kayak!
 Prefer to stay on land?
 Plan a day of hiking after your day of skiing.
 Check out our blog - 10 Early Season Hikes in Banff National Park - for more inspiration.

-One shoulder season rule: bring layers for all weather events and you’ll be able to enjoy an array of activities.
+Local tip: bring layers for all weather events and you’ll be able to enjoy an array of activities.